openstack-archive/fuel-specs/specs/8.0/multi-rack-static.rst

 Nailgun controls all the network related settings even for DHCP/PXE network.
-Please note that if you change DHCP/PXE CIDR for the default node group and it requires to change Fuel node IP address, you should change it on admin interface of Fuel node manually.
+Please note that if you change DHCP/PXE CIDR for the default node group and it requires to change Fuel node IP address, you should change it on admin interface of Fuel node manually and check/update docker containers.

 ----------------
 Developer impact